 False Claims Act Case Against Johnson & Johnson/Scios, Inc. – Our law firm filed this qui tam case on behalf of Joe Strom, a former Scios Area Manager.
 After eight years, including years long litigation, both Defendants agreed to pay $184 million to resolve the allegations that they unlawfully promoted their cardiac drug Natrecor for off-label uses.
 In addition, Scios agreed to pay an $85 million criminal fine and plead guilty to a misdemeanor charge of introducing misbranded Natrecor into interstate commerce.
 This settlement was announced by the United States as part of a $2.2 billion global settlement between the federal government and Johnson & Johnson.
 Please click here to watch a short online video about this settlement.
 The firm’s press release is available here.

 False Claims Act Case Against Dignity Health (formerly known as Catholic Healthcare West) – Our law firm filed this qui tam case on behalf of Kathleen Hawkins, a former Dignity Health Director of Medical Management.
 5 years after initially filing the lawsuit, Dignity Health agreed to pay nearly $37 million to resolve Ms. Hawkins’ case.
 The settlement included the resolution of allegations that 13 of Dignity’s Hospitals, for a 5-year period, knowingly submitted or caused to be submitted claims for payment to the Federal Healthcare Programs for scheduled cardiovascular procedures, billing these services as inpatient procedures when they should have been billed as outpatient procedures.
-Click here to read the U.S. Department of Justice press release.
+Read this U.S. Department of Justice press release here.
 The Nolan Auerbach & White’s press release is available here.

 False Claims Act Case Against Odyssey Healthcare, Inc. – Approximately three years after filing a qui tam lawsuit on behalf of our client, Bryan Dingus, a former Executive Director, Odyssey agreed to pay $25 million to resolve allegations that it submitted false claims to Medicare for continuous home care services that were not provided in accordance with requirements of the Medicare Program.
 In addition, Odyssey entered into a five year corporate integrity agreement with the United States Department of Health and Human Services Office of the Inspector General.
-Click here to read the U.S. Department of Justice press release.
+Read this U.S. Department of Justice press release.

 False Claims Act Case Against Alere, Inc., et al. – This qui tam case was brought by our law firm on behalf of Amanda Wu, a former Alere San Diego senior process analyst.
 7 years after filing the case, the DOJ and our law firm successfully resolved her civil False Claims Act case (and employment claims) against the diagnostic medical device manufacturer for over $33 million.
 Formerly known as Biosite, Inc., Alere San Diego, Inc. was a wholly-owned subsidiary of Alere, Inc., until both companies were acquired by Abbott Laboratories in October 2017.
 The 2018 Settlement Agreement’s Covered Conduct explain that between January 1, 2006 and June 12, 2012, Alere SD knowingly submitted or caused the submission of false or fraudulent claims for its Triage devices and other devices to Medicare, Medicaid, TRICARE, and the VA.
 Our law firm also resolved Ms. Wu’s allegations of damages for wrongful termination of employment under the whistleblower provisions of the False Claims Act, although its terms are confidential.
 Click here to read Nolan Auerbach & White’s press release, as well as the U.S. Department of Justice Press Release.